IepIweidieng/TJAPlayer3/tja.md

   * only apply branch color to the first bar line allowed to display (including hidden bar lines) if the bar line is branched
   * allow currently-breaking balloon and fuzeroll to go right
   * *Unimplemented*: positive `#DELAY` is moved to 1st next `#BPMCHANGE` when the stop ends at-or-after it, to 2nd when the moved stop ends at-or-after it, and so on
+  * A roll's bar is automatically hidden using the screen obscuring test when the roll is "flipped" (roll end is ahead of roll head, related to roll head's velocity).

 ### *Proposal* (Komi) SPEC: